-We represent both homeowner’s and associations in HOA disputes related to the collection of dues and enforcement of the restrictions for the community.
-By representing both sides of HOA disputes, we can provide our clients with a unique perspective that may not be available when working with an attorney who only handles one side of these matters.
+I represent both homeowner’s and associations in HOA disputes related to the collection of dues and enforcement of the restrictions for the community.
+By representing both sides of HOA disputes, I can provide my clients with a unique perspective that may not be available when working with an attorney who only handles one side of these matters.

 What are the governing documents for a Homeowner’s Association?

 When a buyer purchases a home within a Homeowner’s Association, the homeowner agrees to be bound by the authority of the Association as set forth in the governing documents called the Declaration of Covenants, Conditions, and Restrictions or CC&R. Based on the authority provided in these documents, the Association establishes other bylaws or rules for the community.
 Both the CC&R and any Bylaws are available to prospective homebuyer’s prior to purchasing a property within the community.
 Because these documents are available to potential buyers and the covenants run with the land, a homeowner is bound by these restrictions regardless of their specific knowledge of the restrictions.